-The Applicant must provide a Commitment for Project Based Rental Assistance (PBRA) for all NHTF units.
+The Applicant must provide a Commitment for Project Based Rental Assistance (PBRA) for all NHTF units for a minimum of 15 years.
 This will allow all NHTF units to serve those individual at 30% of the AMI.

 4. Market Feasibility (Market Study):